aritchie/blog/input/posts/acrcore-jobs.md

-Title: ACR Core Background Jobs
+Title: Background Jobs Using ACR Core
-Published: 2/10/2019
+Published: 3/21/2019
 Tags:
     - Xamarin
     - OSS
-    - ACR Core
+    - Core
 ---

-[Plugin.Jobs](https://github.com/aritchie/jobs) is a cross platform plugin for Xamarin (and yes... that UWP thing too).
-Background jobs are an essential part of any mobile application whether you need to send a notification at a set period of time or the most common of all, synchronize data with a backend database.
-I know this was one of the key reasons I decided to build this.

-Android has such a beautiful scheduled jobs engine that keeps improving.  iOS has zip mainly because Apple hates your code that isn't UI.
+Performing background jobs on mobile is a necessity these days whether you are synchronizing data with your background, triggering notifications to say happy birthday, or just tracking your user for every step they make.
+With ACR Core, I set out to make this process a breeze.
+Android has such a beautiful scheduled jobs engine that keeps improving.  iOS is painful mainly because Apple hates your code that isn't UI.
 UWP does have a background tasks which work quite well, but lacks some structure.
 I attempted to bring most of the "pretty" from Android to Xamarin cross platform!

+Jobs is something that is built into the main ACR Core library as alot of what it does is the center point of the library and a lot of things will be built on it in the near future :)

 ---
 ## Getting Setup

-Obviously, first things first - install the [NuGet](https://www.nuget.org/packages/Plugin.Jobs/) package
+Obviously, first things first - install the [NuGet](https://www.nuget.org/packages/ACR.Core/) package

 ### Android
 Add the following to your AndroidManifest.xml